Last updated: August 5, 2022

 Your health, safety and comfort are very important to us.
-Upon arrival to our department, an experienced triage nurse will triage all patients using the Canadian Triage Acuity System (CTAS) to ensure that patients who need urgent attention are seen first.
+When you arrive to our Emergency Department, an experienced triage nurse will triage all patients using the Canadian Triage Acuity System (CTAS) to ensure that patients who need urgent attention are seen first.

-- Health Card (OHIP Card)
+- Health card (OHIP card)

 - Photo ID that includes your current address

-- Contact phone number
+- Your phone number

 Our Child and Youth Emergency Zone is open daily from 11:30 a.m. to 10:30 p.m.
-During these hours, patients 17 years of age and under can register at the doors just West of the main Emergency Department entrance.
+During these hours, patients aged 17 and under can register at the doors to the immediate right of the Emergency Department entrance.